How to Choose the Best Truffle Oil (And Why Most Fall Short)

 I’m one of the lucky ones.
 I’ve not only cooked with truffles but I’ve also hunted for truffles and even helped host a truffle festival.
 To say that I know about truffles is an understatement.
 And I can tell you that although cooking with truffles can be exciting, cooking with a great truffle oil is almost as good and less than half the price.

-Truffles are known particularly as an aphrodisiac for women.
-That’s because the scent of fresh truffles replicates that of a male pheromone.
+Famed as an aphrodisiac, truffles offer a scent that replicates that of a male pheromone.
 (Of course, this assumes that the woman enjoying the truffle scent is attracted to men.
 Just pointing it out.)

 I like to think that because of their sexy aroma, subtle yet complex flavor and especially because of their rarity, truffles are aphrodisiac for everyone.
 And while we may not all get to go out and hunt our own truffles, we can all order a bottle of truffle oil.